Bryan Bergougnoux: Club career

-On 26 January 2012, he officially became a player of the Cyprus club AC Omonia, with that club having the rights to transfer him to Nicosia from June.
+On 26 January 2012, he officially became a player of the Cyprus club AC Omonia, with that club having the right to transfer him to Nicosia in June.

 In September 2012, Bergougnoux joined Tours on a one-year contract with an option for two further seasons.
 In July 2017, he agreed a contract extension until summer 2019 with the club.

 In August 2018, Bergougnoux took up a dual role as player and coach at lower league side Thonon Evian.

 International career

 Bergougnoux was a member of the France U21, for which he played 21 games and scored 10 goals.